HarvardMapCollection/geocards-placeholder/README.md

 ### What is the source of the attribute data?

 This data is sourced from a set of geographic playing cards produced in the 1850s.
 There is one playing card for each province of the Russian Empire.
-They were meant to be a pedagogical tool at teh time, but are packed with statistical information.
+They were meant to be a pedagogical tool at the time, but contain lots of useful statistical information.
 The cards are held and digitized by the Library of Congress.
-To learn more about them, you can visit this [digital exhibition](https://scalar.fas.harvard.edu/imperiia/card-sorts?path=the-playing-cards).
+The information from the cards has been extracted and spatialized as part of the Imperiia Project.
+To learn more about the original playing cards, you can visit this [digital exhibition](https://scalar.fas.harvard.edu/imperiia/card-sorts?path=the-playing-cards).

 ### What is the source of the spatial data?